 If you haven’t read this post by Tim Urban, I suggest you do.
 Immediately.

-It is fascinating.
-It is one of those posts that make you think and ponder about deep things.
+It is one of those posts that make you think and ponder, well after you have finished reading it.
 In a very visual way (see an example chart below), the author shows us some random stuff we have left to do in our lives.
 For example, Urban thinks he has left around 300 books to read, 60 swims in the ocean, and 20 Red Sox games in their stadium.

 Still, there will be other things, hobbies, and interests you can identify with.
 The premise of the post still stands, loud and clear: you may think you still have an eternity to live, but the number of days you have left is limited, finite, and can be counted, so you better do what you really feel like doing.